 ● 3 cups low-sodium chicken stock, pastured-raised if possible

 ● 3 tsp. salt

 ● Avocado (squeeze lemon or lime on top to prevent oxidizing, or browning, when serving)

 ● Shredded white cheddar cheese, raw cheese if possible

 1. Heat 1 tbsp. coconut oil in a large pan or cast-iron skillet over medium-high heat.
 Add the chopped onion, ground beef, 1 tsp. salt, garlic powder, and black pepper.
 Cook and break up the beef as you stir, until the beef is no longer pink.
 Add 1 tbsp. chili powder, smoked paprika, and cumin.
 Transfer beef to the bottom of the slow cooker.

 2. Using the same pan, add 1 tbsp. coconut oil and the chicken breast cubes.
 Sear the chicken until cooked through, about 6 minutes.
 Add chicken on top of beef in slow cooker.

-3. Slice the Warrior Bars in half lengthwise, then into small ½-inch pieces transversely.
+3. Slice the jerky bars in half lengthwise, then into small ½-inch pieces transversely.
 Add to the slow cooker.